 GETXOPHOTO inhabits the public space and continues supporting the use of formats, stands and unconventional exhibition spaces to show the different images.
 This is a thematic festival that every three years works together with a different curator who understands the photography as a tool of knowledge, communication, and of course artistic enjoyment.
 Exhibitions, installations, projections, collaborations, experimental laboratories and many activities complete the program of the Festival.

-GETXOPHOTO supports the exploration and experimentation of formats and exhibition spaces.
-Without forgetting exhibitions halls and non- conventional indoor spaces, most of the works are mainly shown in public places, since one of its main identity signs is its strong defence of the public space as a meeting, enjoyment and reflection place.
+One of its main identity signs is its strong defense of the public space as a meeting, enjoyment and reflection place.
+Without forgetting exhibitions halls and non- conventional indoor spaces, most of the works are mainly shown in public places.
 It is not about decorating the city but cutting it to tell stories through especially chosen images.

 GETXOPHOTO understands the image as a means to approach, live and face the big issues that affect us.
 That is why the programming of each edition is articulated around a specific theme, always of general interest.
 Childhood, elderly, time or struggles, are for example some of the themes developed in recent years.

 GETXOPHOTO includes in its program all visual art forms – photography, video, installation, performance, intervention, digital, fiction, documentary and beyond to show the work of artists coming from different contexts that bet for multidisciplinary narratives.